 Bert Wehr is Carobu's expert engine builder, bringing with him nearly 50 years of experience as an automotive technician.
 Even more importantly, Bert has been specializing in Ferrari engines, which are highly complex and unique, since 1980.
-Born in Vasteras, Sweden, he studied as a mechanic with BMW before immigrating to the U.S. in 1969 because of the enormous opportunities available in the automotive field.
+Born in Vasteras, Sweden, he studied as a mechanic with BMW before immigrating to the U.S. in 1969.
 Upon arriving in America, Bert immediately began working as a Volvo technician in Chicago, IL before continuing on with his journey to Denver, CO and finally settling in Southern California.

 Engines had always been a fascination for Bert, especially more exotic, multi-cylinder, multi-cam engines.
 “There are no two engines exactly alike," he says.
 "This is what keeps the work interesting and challenging.”
 Having worked on less exotic cars for years, he was approached in 1980 to take over the engine department for an independent Ferrari shop in SoCal.
 Since then, he has gained over 35 years of experience in the Ferrari business, with a specific focus on engine re-building.
 He has also restored many vintage and classic Ferraris and other specialty cars over the years.